 Add To Favorites

-What do you know about Japan---its geography, culture, sports, and industries?
+Learn about Japan---its geography, culture, sports, and industries?
 Decorate a fan with symbols of the country, past or present.

 Japan is a small country located on a mountainous archipelago of four main islands.
 It is located in the sea more than 115 miles (190 km) from the continent of Asia.
 This distance protected Japan in many ways throughout its history.
 Japan cut itself off from outside influences for long periods of time.
 Only 2% of the population is not Japanese.
-Learn about how the country was created and find out how the times of isolation affected the nation.
+Students learn about how the country was created and find out how the times of isolation affected the nation.

 Japan has also adapted various influences from its neighbors, China and Korea, and made them their own.
 Study what those things were and how the Japanese changed them.
 Find information about contemporary Japanese culture, sports, and industry.